• Skip to primary navigation

 3. Precook in the microwave for a few minutes.
 A little short is better than too long in the microwave.

-4. Oil before the microwave, it seems to help the potatoes not to shrivel up as microwave potatoes do.
+4. Oil before microwaving— it seems to help the potatoes not to shrivel up as microwave potatoes do.

-5. A done potato should be 200° plus to me.
-I like 210°.
+5. A done potato should be 200°+.
 A little too high is better than not enough.
 Do not stop under 190°.

-6. Huge variables due to the size of potatoes, the microwave, and the grill.
+6. Huge variables due to the size of the potatoes, the microwave, and the grill.

 7. Times are provided as general guidelines only.
 GO BY INTERNAL TEMPERATURE ONLY.